connexcs/docs/docs/anyedge/anyedge.md

 The ConnexCS **AnyEdge** load balancer is a high-performance application designed for maximum throughput using several cores.

-Combined with global PoPs and detailed metrics, we’ve got thatyou covered even if you have requirements that exceed 10K calls per second.
+Combined with global PoPs and detailed metrics, we’ve got that you covered even if you have requirements that exceed 10K calls per second.

 ### Far End NAT Traversal